MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteListDrive.md

 ## SYNOPSIS
 Only present on document libraries.
 Allows access to the list as a [drive][] resource with [driveItems][driveItem].

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSiteListDrive](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteListDrive?view=graph-powershell-v1.0)

 ## SYNTAX